redcorelinux/sisyphus/src/frontend/cli/README.md

 Use the -f (--filter) option to select only packages of interest.
 Possible values:

-    any (default) - search the entire database
+    all (default) - search the entire database

     alien - search for installed packages but not available (this filter can match packages installed from e-builds or packages no longer maintained as binaries)

     installed - search in all installed packages

-    remote - search for available packages but not installed
+    available - search for available packages but not installed

-    upgrade - search for installed packages where installed version is different from available version
+    upgradeable - search for installed packages where installed version is different from available version

 !!!
 NOTE !!!: